ultimate271/notes/dastoyevsky/brothers02.07.md

 unintentionally, of course, for I was sitting in Grushenka’s bedroom and I couldn’t go away because Dmitri Fyodorovitch was in the next room.”

+#### Aloysha thinks that Katerina is a relation of Rakitan, and is corrected
 “Oh, yes, I’d forgotten she was a relation of yours.”

 “A relation!
 That Grushenka a relation of mine!” cried Rakitin, turning